rmunjewar/Cornhacks-2025/README.md

 3. Rendering Stars:
 - Each star is depicted on the night sky, and its attributes (size, brightness, color, and wish) are rendered dynamically.
 4. CSS and Animation:
-- CSS is used to style the background, make the night sky dark, and animate the stars.
+- CSS is used to style the background of the night sky and animate the stars and other objects.
 JavaScript handles the animation and user interaction, updating the canvas as new stars are added.